hangtwenty/lurk_incidents/README.md

 # what is this?

-Ad-hoc analysis of _someone else's_ [StatusPage.io](https://www.statuspage.io/) status page.
+Kind of a shaky premise, but, this was a toy project so I could learn some more Ruby.

+It does some ad-hoc analysis of a [StatusPage.io](https://www.statuspage.io/) incident history -- from the public view, not an API call.

 Why?
-Well, if you're _in_ the organization, and you've got auth keys, you can just use the (nice) API it gives you.
-What if you don't have privileges for auth keys?
-What if you take a look at status page trends from the outside?
-Maybe you're going to

-This was a toy project so I could learn some more Ruby.
+Well indeed, [StatusPage.io has a nice API](https://doers.statuspage.io/api/v1/incidents/), and you can use it if you're inside the organization and you are provided with auth keys.
+What if you're outside, just curious?
+What if you're inside, but you're waiting on getting access?

 ## normal usage